 In spite of all this, I try to stay athletic, and have found that a healthy mix of pilates, cycling, and strength training helps me stay strong and maximally resistant to injury and pain… though those things still do happen.
 Most recently, a change in cycling cleats led to a wild foot cramp that turned into a massive gout explosion, sidelining me for over two weeks.
 After finally RICE-ing it away (with the addition of a ton of ibuprofen), I was left with a serious knot in my foot that would not disappear.
 Let’s pause here and back up a bit.

 I’ve recently been awakened to the divine power of CBD, a.k.a. cannabidiol, the chemical compound extracted from cannabis that’s currently experiencing skyrocketing popularity as well as scientific curiosity (and skepticism).
 After swearing off weed (and basically everything else) more than half a decade ago, I figured I had left the thrills of youth behind, settling into a mellow, grown-up life of simply drinking a lot of wine.
 However, one night last summer, a friend convinced me to try CBD.
 He said it could make me feel relaxed and not high (because it's isolated from THC, it's non-psychoactive), but that most likely I wouldn't feel it at all, and for some reason that would be a good thing.
-He insisted I take two 5-milligram gummies, which together consituted one “dose.”
+He insisted I take two five-milligram gummies, which together constituted one “dose.”
 The baby that I am, I haggled it down to half of one gummy for my first outing and indeed felt nothing after taking it.
 But I later experimented with higher doses and different forms of delivery (like oils), and became a believer in CBD’s power to help me chill out without feeling stoned.
 In addition to its purported success with anxiety, I was also vaguely aware of its other legacy as an alleged magical cure-all for local pain.
 One of my friends told me that her parents had become obsessed with CBD for its anti-inflammatory properties, while another took it daily to stave off aches and pains from working out.
-Online, I’d frequently seen celebs and athletes like plant-based Ironman and esteemed hardcore legend John Joseph of Cro-Mags preaching CBD as a mighty recovery tool.
-If he was into it, I thought it may be worth a try.

 So when my most recent inflammation attack wouldn’t go away, I was quick to add some CBD cream into my healing regimen, and I’ll be damned if it didn’t eradicate that hellish knot basically overnight.
 I was thrilled, but also left with questions.
 Why did this work when nothing else did?
 Was I treating the injury and inflammation, or just the pain?
 Was there a difference?
 Unable to find answers online, I went to one of the country’s esteemed experts on CBD and its medical uses, Dr. Peter Grinspoon, instructor at Harvard Medical School and physician at Massachusetts General Hospital.